-These walls are up to 4 metres thick.
+These walls are up to 4 meters thick.
 There are fish now in the water.
-Also we learn about the Medusa and the mythology here.
+Also, we learn about the Medusa and the mythology here.
 You can even see carved heads in the pillars.
 One is upside-down, and the other is sideways.

 We come back to the hotel for a light snack.
 Only because we have a bag of things to give out to the poor, and we can’t find any.
 And the bag rips.
 So back we go.
 We carry it out in the afternoon again, but there are no beggars out today we can find.